 Northbound along the German Fairy Tale Route to the Sea – medieval towns with historic timber framed houses.
 Visit charming towns like Hamelin, Marburg and Bremen as well as Berlin, Germany’s Capital City!

-The rail tour includes unrestricted 2nd-class Rail tickets and there is an option to upgraded to 1st-class Rail for all of the rail tickets except for Day 1 and 2.
+The rail tour includes unrestricted 2nd-class Rail tickets and there is an option to upgrade to 1st-class Rail for all of the rail tickets except for Day 1 and 2.
 This is just US-$ 169 per person.
 This includes seat reservation on all long distance rails. (see the tableau this is already included in the price of your tour).
 Here you also find everything else that is included: rail tickets and admissions.

 Price per Person